Shinbyu: Ceremony

 At the monastery, the monks are assembled to preside over the ceremony and to receive their young charge as well as various alms and offerings.
 A feast has been prepared for all with low round tables set on fine bamboo mats and rugs or in a marquee with long bamboo tables and benches.
 It will have been declared a "smokeless day" (မီးခိုးတိတ် migo deik) for the village as no cooking fires will be lit and everyone including their dogs are welcome to the feast which includes meat and poultry dishes, soup or broth, curried salted fish with vegetables on the side, fermented green mango or bean sprouts followed by dessert, again with lahpet.

-A brahmin may be specially hired to act as master of ceremonies especially for a na htwin, but it is the monks who will supervise and perform the shaving of the head, called hsan cha (ဆံချ).
-The hair is received in a white cloth by the parents who kneeling together with the young shinlaung (ရှင်လောင်း), while the boy recites reflects on bodily defilements in Pali, to increase self-detachment from his hair.
-The boy, now having exchanged his princely garb with white robes, kneels before the Sayadaw and recites the Ten Precepts followed by the thingan daung (သင်္ကန်းတောင်း).
+A brahmin may be specially hired to act as master of ceremonies especially for a na htwin, but monks will supervise and perform the shaving of the head, called hsan cha (ဆံချ).
+The hair is received in a white cloth by the parents who kneel together with the young shinlaung (ရှင်လောင်း), while the boy recites reflects on bodily defilements in Pali, to increase self-detachment from his hair.
+The boy, now having exchanged his princely garb with white robes, kneels before the Sayadaw and recites the Ten Precepts, followed by the thingan daung (သင်္ကန်းတောင်း).
 He receives the saffron robe and is helped into this by a monk.
-Next he is given his alms bowl (သပိတ် thabeik) and palm-leaf fan (ယပ် yat) from his parents with smiles of joy and tears of sorrow, his mother at the thought of parting with her dear son for the first time.
+Next, he is given his alms bowl (သပိတ် thabeik) and palm-leaf fan (ယပ် yat) from his parents with smiles of joy and tears of sorrow, his mother at the thought of parting with her dear son for the first time.